trevorbenyack/Udemy_-_The_Modern_Angular_Bootcamp/pw/README.md

 # Pw

 This project is a build-along tutorial from the Udemy course: "The Modern Angular Bootcamp [2020]".
+To view the deployed version [please click here](https://pw-project-zeta.vercel.app)

 ## Development server